Become a Registered Counsellor

 Our student/Instructor ratio is 15 to 1.
 For the most part, classes are in the mid-twenties and led by two Instructors.
 Our Instructors are heart-centred, professional and dedicated supervisory and/or practicing counsellors that abide by all the standards and ethics required of the profession through their governing bodies.
 In addition, higher level students and graduates ‘assist’ classes, offering help with learning activities as well as personal support.
 Our success rate for graduating among those taking it for Counsellor Training purposes is high due to the amount of support available.

-What is the difference if I choose to take the program for Personal Development instead of Counsellor Training?
+What's changes if I take the program for Personal Growth or Counsellor Training?

 What kind of support is available to me after I graduate?

-We offer ongoing group supervision, as supervision is a professional requirement for insured, registered counselling therapists (contact Client Services above – “Let’s talk about PRAC” button – for more information).
+We offer ongoing group supervision, as supervision is a professional requirement for insured, registered counselling therapists (contact Client Services – for more information).
 We have established relationships with Alumni Partners that specialize in helping our recently graduated counsellors set up their private practice.
 We invite our registered, insured Graduates to appear in our Counsellor Directory (coming soon).